Devotions for Lent

 What is Lent all about?

 Easter is when we celebrate the rising of Jesus after his death on the cross.
 It's a great day: because of Easter, we don't have to be afraid, and we never have to be apart from God.
 But at one time, we were apart from God and had much to fear.
 We can learn about this time and about why Jesus died on the cross during a season called Lent, a forty day period leading up to Easter.
-Easter is the goal, the great day ... but before we get to Easter—before Jesus gets to Easter—we have to deal with death.
+Easter is the goal, the great day ... but before we get to Easter—before Jesus gets to Easter—we have to understand what came before.

 Why did Jesus have to die?

 But on the first Easter Sunday, God said , "Even though people have done wrong and turned away from my love and my grace, Jesus has let himself become the separated one.
 Jesus took the world's trouble on himself: he died and was separated from me.
-My own child," says the God of all creation, "was cut off from my love and grace, and felt my anger instead of you.
-But now my anger is spent, the enemy death is defeated, and everything is forgiven.
-Though Jesus was dead and cut off, I have made him alive again, and we'll not be apart ever again."
+My own child," says God, "was cut off from my love and grace, and felt my anger instead of you.
+But now my anger is spent, and our enemy, death, is beaten, and everything is forgiven.
+Though Jesus was dead and separate from me, I have made him alive again, and we won't be apart ever again."

-"Now," God says, "when you are far from me, run to Jesus (this kind of running is not with your feet, but with your imagination).
+"Now," God says, "when you are far from me, remember Jesus.
 Jesus is the way back to me.
-Run to Jesus and when you are near him, you will be near to me also.
-I love you when you are far, and when you are near.
-In fact, I love you so much that Jesus is my gift to you forever, so that whenever you are near him, I will remember that he has paid all the debts, suffered all the humiliation, endured all the injury, and dealt with death once and for all. "
+Get to know Jesus, get close to him, and when you are near him, you will be near to me also.
+I loved you when you were far away, and I love you when you are near.
+In fact, I love you so much that Jesus is my gift to you forever, so that whenever you are near him, I will remember that he was willing to be separated from me so that you can be close to me again."

 What is Lent good for?